EndPointCorp/end-point-blog/2021/05/04/integrating-laravel-with-a-react-frontend.html.md

 });
 ```

 Make sure you add this at the very bottom of `/routes/web.php`, so that it’s the last route registered by your application.
-This is recommended on the Laravel docs and is also good practice since this route should be the last possible route to match any given URL.
+This is recommended by the Laravel docs and is also good practice since this route should be the last possible route to match any given URL.

 ### CSRF Tokens

-One other thing that’s important to mention is that by default Laravel has built in features for generating and verifying CSRF tokens.
+One other thing that’s important to mention is that by default Laravel has built-in features for generating and verifying CSRF tokens.
 This is set up in the `VerifyCsrfToken` middleware class that comes bundled with a fresh application.
 It provides nice and easy helpers for Blade pages like `@csrf` to ease adding this to your forms as a hidden input.
 However, if you’re making forms outside of Blade in React, you might receive an error page that says **419 Page Expired** when you try to submit a form or send a request:

 ![419 Page Expired Error](/blog/2021/05/04/integrating-laravel-with-a-react-frontend/419-page-expired.jpg)

-This error happens for both vanilla HTML forms, and when sending a POST request via javascript, depending on the library being used.
+This error happens for both vanilla HTML forms, and when sending a POST request via JavaScript, depending on the library being used.
 For example, I’ve encountered this issue when using **jQuery**, but not **axios**.

 You can handle this in a few different ways.
 The easiest way is to simply add an exception for this route in your `VerifyCsrfToken` class: